Violet Bonham Carter: 1910–1914

 Violet travelled to the Sudan, where her brother Arthur was in the civil service.
 On her return to the United Kingdom, she found that her good friend Olive MacLeod, sister of Flora MacLeod, had lost her fiancé Boyd Alexander, killed in Africa.
 Under Violet's influence, Olive played the part of a widow.
 She then travelled to visit Alexander's grave.

-In May 1912 Violet accompanied her father and step-mother on a Mediterranean cruise, aboard the HMS Enchantress, with a party comprising mainly Churchill, members of his family, and his political entourage including Edward Marsh, but also Louis of Battenberg.
+In May 1912 Violet accompanied her father and step-mother on a Mediterranean cruise, aboard HMS Enchantress, with a party comprising mainly Churchill, members of his family, and his political entourage including Edward Marsh, but also Louis of Battenberg.
 That year she acquired a long-term correspondent, Matthew Nathan.
 In March 1913 she met Rupert Brooke, at a dinner given by Marsh to celebrate Brooke's Fellowship at King's College, Cambridge, with W. B. Yeats, Clementine Churchill and Cynthia Asquith.
 She was the chosen confidante of Marsh after Brooke's death in 1915.

 Violet made an effort to befriend Ottoline Morrell, in 1913.
 Her house in Bedford Square offered conversation with Henry James, Wyndham Lewis and Desmond MacCarthy.
-Morrell found her own conversation dazzling rather than profound.
+Morrell found her conversation dazzling rather than profound.

 World War I

 On 16 January 1915, the ageing Henry James visited the Asquiths at Walmer Castle in Kent.
 Violet Asquith and her half-sister Elizabeth saw James's lapidary but orotund and halting conversation being treated without respect by Winston Churchill, who had not read his books.
 James referred, on leaving, to the "very encouraging experience to meet that young man".
 In February she saw off Rupert Brooke, who had become a friend and correspondent, sailing with his division bound for the Gallipoli campaign and death.
 Violet wrote in 1915 to Aubrey Herbert that Brooke's death was one of the greatest sorrows of her life; and according to Virginia Woolf, in 1916 she said that she had loved Brooke "as she had never loved any man".
 On 30 November 1915 Violet married Maurice Bonham-Carter, her father's principal private secretary.

 Jackie Fisher the First Sea Lord, at odds with Churchill, the First Lord of the Admiralty, over the Gallipoli campaign, resigned on 15 May 1915.
-It set off a train of political events that led to the end of the Liberal Cabinet in favour of a coalition, the removal of Churchill, and then in 1916 Asquith's replacement as Prime Minister by Lloyd George.
+It set off a train of political events that led to the end of the Liberal Cabinet in favour of a coalition, the removal of Churchill, and then in 1916 Asquith's replacement as prime minister by Lloyd George.
 Bonham Carter influenced the later historiography of these events, clashing in particular with Robert Blake who adhered more to Lord Beaverbrook's account.
 Through her, Asquith's biographer Roy Jenkins was given access to family papers.